cschlusche/docker_prototype/README.md

 Dockerized project of a minimal webserver using deno, oak and oakCors

+## Routes
+GET-requests: 127.0.0.1:8080

-GET-requests on 127.0.0.1:8080 are answered with static JSON-response
+- `/` : answered with static JSON-response
+- `/read` : returns data from `/home/christian/demodata/clients.csv` (docker: bind mount)

+## Initializing and start up
-Start: `docker compose up -d`
+Initialize containers and volumes: `docker compose up -d`

+Initialization process:
 1. `docker compose up -d` executes command from `docker-compose.yml`
   1. Deno executes `start_watcher` from `deno.json`
     - Installs `denon`
   2. Denon executes `startup` from `scripts.config.ts`
     - Runs `./src/index.ts`

+## Notes to the learning developer
 Note regarding hostnames in Docker environment:

 - For IP-addresses instead of trying 127.0.0.1 use the `service_name` from docker-compose.yml